Elinor Florence, Author

 It was especially heart-warming to see banners hanging for several living veterans in our community.
 Jim Milne, aged 97, was a navigation instructor in the Royal Canadian Air Force.
 He and his wife Betty still live in Invermere, and I wrote about him recently on Wartime Wednesdays – here’s a photo of Sandi and me showing Jim his banner before it was hung!
 You can read Jim’s story here: Jim Milne: RCAF Pilot, Instructor, Artist.

-(Sadly, Jim passed away not long after the banners were hung.)
+Sadly, Jim passed away on December 11, 2017, not long after the banners were hung.
+Rest in peace, Jim Milne.

 The banner for the earliest veteran was sponsored by local teenager Japhy Hunt in honour of his great-great-grandfather Frederick Young, who served in the Boer War with the British Army before immigrating to Canada.
 Major Young returned to the army in World War One and spent four years in a German prison camp before coming back here to spend the rest of his life on his ranch.